Mark Rhea: Awards and recognition

 A four-time Helen Hayes Awards nominee, Rhea was honored for Outstanding Direction, Musical-Helen Production in 2017 for Keegan's production of Next to Normal.

-Theatre Credits
+Theatre credits

-Rhea has produced, directed or co-directed more than 60 productions at Keegan Theatre since 1997, including annual productions of An Irish Carol and multiple touring productions to Ireland.
+Rhea has produced, directed or co-directed more than sixty productions at Keegan since 1997, including annual productions of An Irish Carol and multiple touring productions to Ireland.
 His directing credits include Keegan productions of Chicago, Big Fish, The Lonesome West, Next to Normal, and American Idiot.

-He has also acted in more than 40 Keegan Theatre productions.
+He has also acted in more than forty Keegan Theatre productions.
 His notable acting roles have included Teach in American Buffalo, Lt.
-Col. Nathan Jessup in A Few Good Men, Howie in Rabbit Hole, Carmichael in A Beheading in Spokane, John Proctor in The Crucible, Biff Loman in The Death of a Salesman, and Stanley Kowalski in A Streetcar Named Desire.
+Col. Nathan Jessup in A Few Good Men, Howie in Rabbit Hole, Carmichael in A Beheading in Spokane, John Proctor in The Crucible, Biff Loman in Death of a Salesman, and Stanley Kowalski in A Streetcar Named Desire.